Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Cultus Lake Provincial Park Hiking

-There are some amazing hiking opportunities at Cultus Lake including a nice 2-hour hike along the Seven Sisters Trail.
+There are some amazing hiking opportunities at Cultus Lake including a nice two-hour hike along the Seven Sisters Trail.
 It connects the Clear Creek Campground with Entrance Bay.
 There is also a good 45-minute hike along the Giant Douglas-Fir Trail which starts just west of the Delta Grove Campground and connects with Clear Creek.

 Where is Cultus Lake?